 It is worth noting that there can be no conservation of energy if there is an infinite source of energy that can be drawn from.

-Since a particle and its antiparticle can annihilate each other and their fields, it follows that such annihilation of point particles should produce photons of infinite energy.
-The mutual annihilation of an electron and a positron produces gamma ray(s) of finite energy.
+Since a particle and its antiparticle can annihilate each other and their fields, it might be thought that such annihilation of point particles should produce photons of infinite energy but such is not the case.
+As two particles of opposite charge approach each other they cancel out each others charge.
+The mutual annihilation of an electron and a positron produces gamma ray(s) of only finite energy.
 Therefore electrons and positrons cannot be point particles.

 There is a wonderful theorem in mathematical physics that says that the effect of a spherical charge uniformly distributed is the same as if the charge were concentrated at the center of the sphere.
 That is for points outside of sphere of the charge; inside that sphere the effect is zero.
 Therefore the deflection of probe particles impinging upon a spherical shell of charge is the same as if the charge of the shell were concentrated at its center provided that the probe particles do not have enough energy to penetrate within the shell.
 The effect on probe particles within the shell would be called asymptotic freedom.
 Thus evidence of a particle having the same effect over a limited range of energies as a point particle is not evidence of the existence of point particles.